 - You’ll be brought to a page for the app.
 To remove the app, you’ll need to decide what you want to do with the data.

 - To completely delete the data from an app, and clear it from your iOS device’s memory forever, tap the “Delete App” button.

 - To remove the app from your phone and free up storage, but still preserve the data and documents so they’ll come back if you re-download the app, tap the “Offload App” button.

 If one of the biggest apps on your iOS device is Photos, you’ll have to go into the app itself and clean out photos and videos you don’t want anymore.
-Tap or click here to see how Photos organizes via machine learning.
+Tap or click here to see how Photos organize via machine learning.

 As a pro tip, in more recent versions of iOS, your device can make recommendations for optimizing your storage.
-Read those recommendations on the main Storage page, and in app pages, and tap on them if you want to use them.
+Read those recommendations on the main Storage page, and in-app pages, and tap on them if you want to use them.